AlanViraj-Kingston/Image-Management-System/README.md

 ## 🎯 Overview

-The Medical Image Management System is designed for hospitals and healthcare facilities to:
+HealthBridge is designed for hospitals and healthcare facilities to:
 - Manage patient and medical staff registrations
 - Upload and store medical images (X-Ray, MRI, CT, Ultrasound)
 - Generate and manage diagnosis reports